0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Don't make me if you feel too sore tonight
 ```

-However, the cycle once again turns over once again as the protagon

-- It could have felt so nice if it was done with consent and with proper love instead of hate
-- Now instead, the narrator pleas to not have any sexual encounters tonight and hopes that the abuser is finally too sore/tired to do anything
+However, the cycle once again turns over once again as the protagonist reminisces on his past love.
+He wishes that it did not turn out this way as their relationship could have flourished if it was different.
+He wishes he could have had the opportunity to build the relationship up to the point where he could have healthily consented.
+Instead, the protagonist remembers the pleas he had to make and the hope that she is too tired to do anything to him.

 ```ad-quote